Greatest Literature banner

 Rebel robots, stupid humans

-Perhaps the stories could have been adapted for a television series, similar to popular mystery series, but it's hard to see how they could have provided the framework for a single, large-scale, sweeping film.
+Perhaps the stories could have been adapted for a television series, but it's hard to see how they could have provided the framework for a single, large-scale, sweeping film.
 And the 2004 film I, Robot is indeed large-scale and sweeping, involving one man (played by Will Smith) with a woman (Bridget Moynahan of Coyote Ugly) by his side, saving the world for humankind.

-What I do blame the screenwriters for, though, is for wandering so far from Asimov's vision and purpose.
-The author wrote the stories of I, Robot and later collections to counter what he considered the Frankenstein myth—the fear that humanity's creations would necessarily turn against us, a punishment for our pride of technology.
+What I do blame the movie's creators for, is using Asimov's name to present an entertainment so at odds with the author's vision and purpose.
+Asmov wrote his robot stories and novels works to counter what he considered the Frankenstein myth—the fear that humanity's creations would turn against us, a punishment for our pride in technology.
 If we could come close to creating life forms, Asimov reasoned, we could also build into them the conditions that would keep them in our service.
-Hence his famous Three Laws of Robotics.
-The stories show the ramifications of these seemingly simple laws, and how humans deal with—and overcome—any resulting problems.
+The stories of I, Robot show the ramifications of these seemingly simple laws of robotics, and how humans could overcome any resulting problems.

-The film does cite the Three Laws and at some very general level it does fulfil Asimov's vision.
+At some very general level the movies does fulfil Asimov's vision.
 The rebellion of the robots is caused by purposeful tinkering with their make-up to allow them to override the laws and attack humans.
-Even their rebellion can be seen as an attempt to help humanity—to save us from our own self-destructiveness.
+Their rebellion can be seen as an attempt to help humanity—to save us from our own self-destructiveness.

 But this subtlety is bound to be lost for most viewers amid the fights of our valiant human heroes against the hordes of tyrannical robots.
 Smith's character, detective Del Spooner (not based on any Asimov figure I can recall), starts the film with a bias against robots and suspects them of murdering a leading roboticist.
 As in any other formulaic cop show, his theory of the crime is disbelieved, he's taken off the case and he is widely discredited, but he valiantly pursues the mystery on his own.

 In the course of solving the crime, he uncovers a worldwide robotic conspiracy to enslave humanity.
-Only Susan Calvin—based on Asimov's icily formidable scientist heroine but here reduced to a secondary, more feminine role—believes him.
-Thence follow the usual chase scenes and the penultimate confrontation of Spooner and Calvin with thousands of hostile robots.
+Only Susan Calvin—named for Asimov's icily formidable scientist heroine but reduced to a secondary, more feminine role—believes him.
+Thence follow the usual chase scenes and the penultimate confrontation with thousands of hostile robots.

 Part of the big battle scene with CGI androids in 2004's adaptation of I, Robot.

-But still, I, Robot is an enjoyable stupid action flick.
+But I, Robot is an enjoyable stupid action flick.
 Perhaps more thought-provoking than most.
 Slightly more.

-I understand the Harlan Ellison script is still kicking around somewhere and has actually been published as an illustrated story.
+I understand the Harlan Ellison script is still kicking around somewhere and has been published as an illustrated story.
 As an Asimov adulator, the sci-fi maverick would have had both a more faithful and more interesting take on the questions posed by the original stories.
-I for one would prefer to read it rather than see the current film again.
+I for one would rather read that failed attempt than watch this successful film ever again.

 — Eric